bitrix24/b24restdocs/api-reference/catalog/product/offer/catalog-product-offer-add.md

 Defaults to `0`.

-Used only in on-premise version for selling content ||
+Used only in the on-premise version for content sales ||
 || **recurSchemeType**
 [`string`](../../../data-types.md) | Unit of time for the payment period.
 Possible values:
 - `H` — hour